ergoplatform/ergodocs/docs/dev/stack/jde.md

-## JSON dApp Environment (JDE)
+# JSON dApp Environment (JDE)

-Ergo Platform allows sophisticated dApps via smart contracts written in ErgoScript.
-Some notable examples are the SigmaUSD stable coin bank and ErgoMixer.
+Ergo enables sophisticated dApps via smart contracts written in [ErgoScript](ergoscript.md).

-Interacting with such smart contracts requires a developer to write code in a language such as Scala (using the [AppKit](appkit.md) framework) or Rust (using [HDF](headless.md) / sigma-rust)
+Interacting with such smart contracts requires a developer to write code in a language such as Scala (using the [AppKit](appkit.md) framework) or Rust (using [HDF](headless.md) or [sigma-rust](sigma-rust.md))

-[JSON dApp Environment (JDE)](https://github.com/ergoplatform/ergo-jde) is another programming tool that you can use to interact with Ergo dApps.
-The differentiating feature of JDE is that its programming language is JSON.
+The [JSON dApp Environment (JDE)](https://github.com/ergoplatform/ergo-jde) described on this page is another programming tool you can use to interact with Ergo dApps.
+The differentiating feature of JDE is that its programming language is **JSON**.

 ### Goals